 Such a node is most useful for decentralised applications building on the blockchain.
 It doesn't however take part in the consensus nor help to propagate blocks on the network.

 A full relay node as an entrypoint to the network is still required at this point.
+This first phase is fully demonstrated by Dolos: a data-node written in Rust and whose core modules will be re-used for the development of Amaru.

 Relay node